EwilsonS/Evan_Wilson_JavaS1/README.md

   verify(bookDao).update(bookCaptor.capture());
   assertEquals(bvm.getAuthor(), bookCaptor.getValue().getAuthor());
 " Software Entropy" // It is the invisible hand that breaks component interactions that weren’t in scope, causes production servers to inexplicably crash, and withholds a timely and cost-effective hotfix.
+"Caching vs buffering" // Caching stores a copy for later use, Buffering pulls from the original a little at a time.
+"Exchange with a queue" // Binds routing key to the appropriate queue "producer" // writes to the exchange
+"consumer" // reads form the queue

 char[] arr = str.toCharArray(); // don't forget the 'single quotes' /*